fox-archives/periodic-table/README.md

 \* With extension -moz, -webkit, etc.</br>

-TODO:
+TO DO:
 * Import periodic table data from multiple JSON files
-* Make the periodic table always within the height or width bounds of the document
+* Make the periodic table always within the height or width bounds of the document (keep aspect ratio constant)
-* When column or row label is hovered over, dim all elements not in that particular column or label (dim background and text color)
+  * Have option for making the periodic table 100% width, even if have to scroll down
+* ~~On highlight of element, highlight the row / column label it is in~~
+* Make information and question buttons operational
+* Add logo to replace part of, or all of, "Succinct Periodic Table of the Elements"